 Merge functionality will be only performed on diagrams generated using the Papyrus UML tool

-The merge functionality will only supported for Class and Sequence diagrams, generated using the Papyrus UML tool.
+The merge functionality will only supported for Class and Sequence diagrams generated using the Papyrus UML tool.
 Merging ECORE Class diagrams is out of the scope of this project.

 Download functionality will be supported

-The User will be able download a diagram from ClubUML and import it into Eclipse.
+The User will be able to download a diagram from ClubUML and import it into Eclipse.
 The import mechanism is beyond the scope of this project.

 ClubUML will only have one project.